tremho/nativescript-pull-reveal/README.md

 defined) and determines if the Pull Reveal comes down from the top or up from the bottom.

-- `label` defines an optional text label that can be seen the visible 'grabbable' part of the component.
-Use this for UI hints such as 'pull up to reveal settings', or similar.
+- `exposed` defines the amount of drawer that should reveal itself into the context when the drawer is closed.
+This defines the 'grabble' part of the component.
+You may wish to style your drawer appearance to present an appropriate looking 'handle', but this is of course optional.

 Standard properties for layout containers may also be used.
 Styling options may of course also be applied via CSS classes, like other Nativescript components.